bastosmichael/vector-api/README.md

 ### Prerequisites

-You'll need to install the following items before you can use Perplexity API:
+You'll need to install the following items before you can use vector API:

 - Python 3.6 or later
 - Poetry (Python dependency management)